huonwe/rkllm_openai_like_api/README.md

 ## Changelog

   - [x] Implemented `/v1/models`; manual addition of the Model ID is no longer required. -- 2025-02-05
-  - [x] Removed dependency on transformers' `AutoTokenizer`.
+  - [x] Removed dependency on transformers's `AutoTokenizer`.
 Configuring a network environment to connect to Hugging Face is no longer necessary. -- 2025-02-11
   - [x] Adapted to RKLLM version 1.2.3.
 Optimized code logic.
 The default template now uses the ChatML format. -- 2025-12-08
   - [x] If RKLLM is busy, the request will wait for max 10s, rather than response error immediately. --2025-12-10
+  - [x] Ollama is supported.
+Use FastAPI instead of Flask.
+API URL is changed.

 ## Models